Going through a spiritual awakening is one of the most confusing, lonely, alienating, but also supremely beautiful experiences in life.

 - Spiritual Awakening Book

-When we undergo a spiritual awakening, we literally “wake up” to life.
-We begin to question our old beliefs, habits, and social conditioning, and see that there is much more to life than what we have been taught.
+When we undergo a spiritual awakening (also known as spiritual ascension), we literally wake up from the dreamlike reality of ego-centered living.
+We begin to question our old beliefs, habits, and social conditioning, and see that there is much more to life, and ourselves, than what we have been taught.

-It is common to ask questions such as, “Why am I here?”
+It is common to ask questions such as, “Who am I?”
 “What is the purpose of my life?”
 “What happens after death?”
-“Why do good people suffer?” and other questions that examine the fundamental nature of life during your awakening.
+“Why do good people suffer?” and other questions that examine the fundamental nature of life and reality during your awakening.
 Spiritual awakenings stir the deepest and most significant questions within us that we have been putting off asking or have been too scared to touch.

-If you’ve experienced a spiritual awakening, you might crave to find the meaning of your life and whether there is a “higher state” of being.
+If you’ve experienced a spiritual awakening, you might crave to find who or what you truly are deep down, as well as what the meaning of your life is, and whether there is a “higher state” of being.
 Searching for God, or for the Divine, is a common desire during this experience.

-I experienced the beginnings of my spiritual awakening about 6 months before I met my partner (Mateo).
-At that time, I was deeply entrenched in the dogmas and cultish teachings of the fundamentalist Christian church I was born into.
+I experienced the beginnings of my spiritual awakening in 2010.
+At that time, I was deeply indoctrinated into a world of fundamentalist religious teachings in the Christian sect I was born into.

-Beginning to doubt, question, and sense that there was more to life than what my indoctrination declared, I felt lost and deeply alone.
+After almost two decades believing in the hellfire-and-brimstone teachings I was fed every week, something began to suddenly eat away at me.
+I began to doubt, question, and sense that there was way more to life than my indoctrinated outlook, and I felt deeply lost and alone.
 I had no one outside of the church that I felt comfortable talking to about my feelings.
 I had no true friends to confide in – and my family didn’t understand – or rather, didn’t want to.
-As a result, I felt so alienated and suffocated with loneliness that I developed depression, health issues, and chronic anxiety, the latter lasting for many years.
+As a result, I felt so alienated and suffocated with loneliness that I developed depression, health issues, OCD, and chronic anxiety, the latter lasting for many years.

 So, why do spiritual awakenings happen in the first place?